Supporting staff to understand the importance of ventilation

 The effectiveness of ventilation in many environments is strongly influenced by user behaviour and an understanding of what measures are introduced.

-Clear instructions to building users is required on how ventilation systems should be used, particularly throughout winter.
+Clear instructions to building users is required on how ventilation systems should be used, particularly throughout colder months.
 There is an increased risk of user interference with systems, which could affect the measures taken to improve ventilation in buildings.
 This can be complex due to the variety of ventilation systems available, and as such employers should consult manufacturers’ instructions and take advice from engineers with expertise in such equipment, as required.

 Environmental factors (such as humidity and sources of heat) combine with personal factors (such as the clothing a worker is wearing and how physically demanding their work is) to influence what is known as thermal comfort.